matteomattei/matteomattei.github.io/_posts/2015-02-13-backup-your-server-on-mega-co-nz-using-megatools.md

 Password = Your_Mega_Password
 ```

-Since it has the password in clear it is important to protect the file:
+Since the password is in clear, it is important to protect the file:

 ```
 chmod 640 /root/.megarc